-Not only relative prevalence data, but also resistance data was documented for St George's NHS hospital.
-A number of isolates was available per CC per time-point, and for each isolate phenotypic resistance to eighteen antibiotics was tested ((Knight et al., 2012), summarised in Appendix Fig. 6A).
-Comparing these data to our model output is not straightforward however, since our model contains only two strain types per CC, rather than the many different strains with different antibiotic profiles seen in reality.
-We can note that in both our primary and in our secondary model versions, at baseline parameter values, we see an increase in mean CC22 resistance level after 2004, which qualitatively resembles the observed CC22 resistance data (Appendix Fig. 6B and C).
-Whereas in the secondary model version this increase is due directly from the assumption of late $r{22}$ introduction, in our primary simulation it is a result of the model dynamics; higher prevalence allows for higher gain of the resistance element.
+457 Comparison with resistance data.
+Not only relative prevalence data, but also resistance data was 458 documented for St George's NHS hospital.
+A number of isolates was available per CC per time-point, 459 and for each isolate phenotypic resistance to eighteen antibiotics was tested ((22), summarised in 460 Appendix Figure 6A).
+Comparing these data to our model output is not straightforward however, 461 since our model contains only two strain types per CC, rather than the many different strains with 462 different antibiotic profiles seen in reality.
+We can note that in both our primary and in our 463 secondary model versions, at baseline parameter values, we see an increase in mean CC22 resistance 464 level after 2004, which qualitatively resembles the observed CC22 resistance data (Appendix Figure 465 6B and 6C).
+Whereas in the secondary model version this increase is due directly from the 466 assumption of late r{22} introduction, in our primary simulation it is a result of the model dynamics;

+higher prevalence allows for higher gain of the resistance element.
 In both model versions, however, CC30 loses resistance as it lowers in prevalence, which is contrary to the observation that CC30 resistance in the hospital remained stable from 2004.

-3.7.
-What hypothetical challenger could dethrone CC22?

-As a final extension of our analysis, we asked the model what type of hypothetical challenger could be expected to take over dominance from CC22 in the future.
-Clearly, the high density already achieved by CC22 at the hospital will make it hard for other CCs to get a foothold (see Appendix Fig. 7).
-Again, this is due to the density dependence in competition present in our primary model version.
-A successful challenger would need to be advantaged by a high growth-rate (parameter b), a considerably greater resistance to antibiotics (k), while not being limited by too high a resistance cost (c), or it would need to enter at relatively high densities.
+471 What hypothetical challenger could dethrone CC22?
+As a final extension of our analysis, we asked the 472 model what type of hypothetical challenger could be expected to take over dominance from CC22 in 473 the future.
+Clearly, the high density already achieved by CC22 at the hospital will make it hard for 474 other CCs to get a foothold (see Appendix Figure 7).
+Again, this is due to the density dependence in 475 competition present in our primary model version.
+A successful challenger would need to be 476 advantaged by a high growth-rate (parameter b), a considerably greater resistance to antibiotics (k), 477 while not being limited by too high a resistance cost (c), or it would need to enter at relatively high 478 densities.